A Guide to the Most Popular Apple Varieties

 Honeycrisp apples are the official state fruit of Minnesota.
 This variety of apple developed following efforts to create “cold-weather” apples.

-Flavor profile: Keeps things simple with a light overall flavor profile that’s more sweet than tart.
+Flavor profile: The Honeycrisp keeps things simple with a light overall flavor profile that’s more sweet than tart.
 It’s also juicy and moderately crunchy.

 Where it’s grown: The northern Great Lakes and New England.

 Best enjoyed: Hardy and versatile.
-Honeycrisp’s are up to any baking task.
-They’d be an excellent choice for this gluten-free apple crisp.
+Honeycrisp’s are up to any baking task, making them an excellent choice for this gluten-free apple crisp.
 They’re actually better for baking a week or so after removal from cold storage.

 Flavor profile: Retaining the sweetness of the Red Delicious and the tartness of the Mac, this is a crisp, juicy everyman’s apple.